Cat and Dog Teeth Cleaning in Milpitas, CA

 The condition of your pet’s mouth is a strong indicator for their overall health.
 When it comes to dental care, pets are often neglected.
 Yet just as you brush your teeth daily for oral health, so too, should you brush your pet’s teeth!
 Tartar can build-up on your pet’s teeth and cause dental disease, which results in more than mouth problems.
 If left untreated, the bacteria in Tartar can leak into your pet’s bloodstream and affect vital organs such as the kidneys, liver, or heart.
 At our Milpitas animal hospital, we champion cat and dog teeth cleaning as a primary way to fight dental disease by avoiding it altogether.

 Our Preventive Pet Dental Care Services

 One of the best ways to prevent tartar build-up is to have your pet’s teeth regularly cleaned by trained veterinary staff.
-Our dental procedures target tartar both above and below the gumline, and our ability to take digital dental X-rays means we can identify any areas of concern and address them immediately.
+Our dog and cat teeth cleaning procedures target tartar both above and below the gumline, and our ability to take digital dental X-rays means we can identify any areas of concern and address them immediately.

 A complete list of our services includes:

 - Pre-anesthetic bloodwork and exam prior to the procedure

 - A full dental exam

 - Polishing of each tooth (to prevent tartar build-up in future)